Game Theory

 In the dating lecture, the announced topic looks biological: sex, marriage, children, fertility.
 Jiang turns it into method.
 The players are visible, the rules can be sketched, but the decisive question is incentives.
 His answer is that modern dating is a status game rather than a sex or procreation gameLoading source trail.
 Once status is the prize, behavior that looks suicidal at the civilizational level can become rational for the individual.
 People can optimize for rank, display, envy, and upward matching even while fertility collapses.

-Jiang’s game-theory method begins by finding the real game: the players, constraints, incentives, and actual reward that make an actor’s behavior rational from inside the game, even when it looks irrational from outside.
+Jiang’s game-theory method begins by finding the real game: the players, constraints, psychology, incentives, and actual reward that make an actor’s behavior rational from inside the game, even when it looks irrational from outside.

 The Nearest Game Wins